-Nestled in the Swiss Alps alongside the iconic Matterhorn, Zermatt is the ultimate winter paradise.
+Nestled in the Swiss Alps alongside the iconic Matterhorn, Zermatt is the ultimate mountain paradise.
 The fairy tale village with its breath-taking panoramic views makes for an unforgettable break, even for those who prefer not to take to the slopes.
 Why not mix it up a little and try some of our favourite things to do in Zermatt for non-skiers:

 The village of Zermatt itself is picture perfect, with quaint wooden buildings and a church with a spire that look especially beautiful in the snow.
 Head to the old town, or ‘Hinderdorf,’ where you will find a collection of very old traditional buildings constructed of stone and larch.
-Enjoy the car free streets and go shopping in the boutiques in the main village.
+Enjoy the car free streets and go shopping what to do in zermattin the boutiques in the main village.
 You will find a range of shops selling the finest Swiss chocolate, souvenirs such cuckoo clocks and music boxes, and higher end jewellery such as Swiss watches and Swiss Army knives.

 When you fancy a break, or a bite to eat, stop off a cafe for a delicious hot chocolate, topped with whipped cream or even a crepe.
 Our favourite café is Petit Royal Café, but there are plenty to choose from!